International Search and Rescue Advisory Group: Membership

-Membership in INSARAG is open to any country or organization involved in urban search and rescue (USAR).
+Membership in INSARAG is generally open to any country or organization involved in USAR.
 Prospective members must designate a national focal point to liaise with the INSARAG Regional Group and Secretariat.
 Organizations apply through their national focal point.
 Although not required for membership, countries with internationally deployable USAR teams are encouraged to obtain INSARAG External Classification (IEC).

 Members participate in regional meetings and contribute to INSARAG working groups.
-They also access the Virtual On-Site Operations Coordination Centre (Virtual OSOCC) and the Global Disaster Alert and Coordination System (GDACS) for real-time alerts and coordination tools.
+They may also have access to the Virtual On-Site Operations Coordination Centre (OSOCC) and the Global Disaster Alert and Coordination System (GDACS) for real-time alerts and coordination tools.
 The INSARAG Secretariat maintains the USAR Directory, listing member countries and their USAR teams.